An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Annotation Result Analysis

 \subsubsection{Change of Focus}

-Simplifications that inappropriately alter the original sentence's focus, leading to misleading interpretations or factual inaccuracies.
-In the first example below, Control-T5 shifted the focus from the type of piece Opus 57 is to the mere fact that Chopin composed it, while GPT-4 correctly kept the focus of the source sentence.
-In the second example, Control-T5 inaccurately replaced `being proxies for Thaksin' with `Thaksin was a friend of the PAD', changing the sentence's meaning substantially.
-Conversely, GPT-4 did not appear this kind of inference mistake.

-\paragraph{Misleading interpretation:} \begin{description} \item[Source:] Frédéric Chopin's Opus 57 is a berceuse for solo piano. \item[Control-T5 Simplification Output:] Frédéric Chopin wrote a piece called Opus 57 for solo piano. \item[GPT-4 Simplification Output:] Frédéric Chopin's Opus 57 is a lullaby for a single piano. \end{description}
+Simplifications that inappropriately alter the original sentence's focus, leading to misleading interpretations.
+This was only observed in Control-T5 with four reported cases and Llama-3.2-3B with six.
+In the first example below, Control-T5 shifts the focus from the type of piece Opus 57 to the mere fact that Chopin composed it.
+Similarly, in the second example, Llama-3.2-3B redirects attention from the agreement and actions of other judges to the federal court's decision itself. \begin{description} \item[Source:] Frédéric Chopin's Opus 57 is a berceuse for solo piano. \item[Control-T5:] Frédéric Chopin wrote a piece called Opus 57 for solo piano. \end{description} \begin{description} \item[Source:] Other judges agreed with the federal court's decision and started marrying same-sex couples in the morning. \item[Llama:] The federal court ruled that same-sex couples could get married. \end{description}

-\paragraph{Unfactual inference:} \begin{description} \item[Source:] The PAD called for the resignation of the governments of Thaksin Shinawatra, Samak Sundaravej, and Somchai Wongsawat, whom the PAD accused of \underline{being proxies for Thaksin}. \item[Control-T5 Simplification Output:] The PAD called for the resignation of the governments of Thaksin Shinawatra, Samak Sundaravej, and Somchai Wongsawat.
-The PAD said that \underline{Thaksin was a friend of the PAD}. \item[GPT-4 Simplification Output:] The PAD asked for the resignation of the governments of Thaksin Shinawatra, Samak Sundaravej and Somchai Wongsawat, whom the PAD accused of \underline{being representatives for Thaksin}. \end{description}